 Monitor Data Ingestion and Data Shape

-Wavefront recently made some tools available that allow you to monitor ingestion and data shape.
+Operation for Applications supports some tools that allow you to monitor ingestion and data shape.
 By data shape we mean that you can find out, for example, if you have very large numbers of metrics, or you suddenly started having an unusually large number of sources.

 You can start by examining the system dashboard and internal metrics, discussed above.
-In addition, Wavefront allows you to look closedly at data that is being ingested:
+In addition, Operation for Applications allows you to look closely at data that is being ingested: